-7 Symptoms of A Bad or Failing Mass Air Flow Sensor
+7 Symptoms of A Bad Mass Air Flow Sensor

-Since the ECU can’t measure incoming air mass it needs to compensate for this lack of information using the rest of the sensors.
-Depending on ECU’s program sophistication and installed sensors the vehicle start can be very difficult.
+Since the ECU can’t measure incoming air mass, it needs to compensate for this lack of information using the rest of the engine sensors.
+Depending on ECU’s program sophistication and installed sensors, the vehicle start can be very difficult.
 On older models, you may find that the engine doesn’t start at all.

 3. Poor fuel economy